anniemburu/Investigate-the-TMDb-Dataset/README.md

 <li>Seaborn</li>

 ## Question
-The project aims to investigate the following aspects of the movie industry
+The project aims to investigate the following aspects of the movie industry.

-  1. Which genre is the highly produced?
+1. Which directors have directed the most movies?
+Top 20.
-  2. Which production companies have produced most movies?
+2. Which actors/actress have acted the most movies?
+Top 20.
-  3. Which actors have acted the most movies?
+3. Which genres have the highest release?
+Top 20.
-  4. Which directors have directed more movies?
+4. Which production companies have produced the most movies?
+Top 20.
-  5. How many movies are produced per year? (can be per genre)
+5. Which year has the highest movie release?
+6. Which movies have longest and shortest runtime?
+7. Which movies have the highest and lowest ratings?
-  6. Which movies have the highest and lowest budget?
-Which are the top 20?
+8. Which movies have the highest and lowest budget?
+Top 20.
-  7. Which movies have the highest and lowest revenue?
-Which are the top 20?
+9. Which movies have the highest and lowest revenue?
+Top 20.
-  8. Which movies have the highest profit and highest loss?
-Which are the top 20?
+10. Which movies have the highest profit and loss?
+Top 20.
-  9. Which properties are associated with highly rated and profitable movies?
+11. Which properties are associated with high profits and ratings.

 ## Resources
 [Pandas Documentation]("https://pandas.pydata.org/docs/user_guide/")